weipin/Cycles/docs/service_profile.rst

 ---------

 Use the method `verifyProfile` to verify a specified profile.
-The method will return `false` and print error messages in the console if the profile does not valid.
+The method will return `false` and print error messages in the console if the profile isn't valid.

-You may want to verify profiles only in the "debug mode" of the application.
+You may want to verify profiles only in the "debug mode" of an application.
-But if the data is downloaded from web or other unsafe sources, verifying and rejecting the invalid ones sounds a good idea.
+But if the data is downloaded from web or other unsafe sources, verifying and rejecting the invalid ones in the "production mode" is also necessary.